vrsreeganesh/vrsreeganesh.github.io/README.md

 <!-- =============================== -->
 <!-- =============================== -->
 **Advanced Imaging Internship**, *Advanced Imaging & Intelligence Group, Intuitive*
-- Designed and implemented multiple imaging stages to enhance the existing pipeline for specific surgical contexts.
+- Designed and implemented multiple imaging stages in Matlab and CUDA, to enhance the existing pipeline by highlighting procedure-specific features for **3** surgical procedures, enabling faster procedure completion.
-- Integrated CUDA framework with MATLAB stages to achieve real-time performance in existing imaging pipelines.
+- Wrote MATLAB library to integrate a proprietary inhouse CUDA framework with their legacy MATLAB imaging pipelines to achieve near real-time performance.
+The integration also enables uniformity and code re-use.
-- Assessed the robustness of an imaging stage within the pipeline.
-Identified weaknesses, and provided feedback.
+- Assessed the robustness of a prototype imaging stage.
+Wrote scripts for automated and rigorous testing to identify weaknesses, document associated metrics, all to provide actionable feedback.

 <!-- =============================== -->